 Teacher training days and bank holidays that fall during term time

 A number of these days often get incorporated within school holidays.

-For example, the May day bank holidays may continue into half term, but again, consideration should be given (and agreement reached) as to how these will be dealt with.
+For example, the May day bank holidays may continue into half term which would deal with this, if not, consideration should be given (and agreement reached) as to how these will be dealt with.
 If, for example, during term time the arrangement is to collect the children from school on a Friday – and deliver to school on Monday – what happens in the event that either (due to a teacher training day or bank holiday) they don’t go to school on the Friday, or aren’t back until the Tuesday?

 Again, there is no specific right or wrong arrangement, but early planning and agreement will prevent a dispute from arising.

-If those days happen to arrive on a particular parent’s weekend, they will have the advantage of that particular day.
-For example, if contact was to run from picking up from school on Friday, to dropping off on Monday morning, but in this scenario they do not go to school on Monday, they could be delivered to school on the Tuesday or alternatively, they could be returned to the other parent at a specified time on Monday, such as 9am.
-The holiday could also be partially split at midday.
+If those days happen to fall on a particular parent’s weekend, they may have the advantage of that particular day.
+For example, if contact was to run from picking up from school on Friday, to dropping off on Monday morning, but in this scenario they do not go to school on Monday, they could be delivered to school on the Tuesday.
+Alternatively, agreement might be recorded that, they could be returned to the other parent at a specified time on Monday, such as 9am or the holiday day could also be split for a midday return.